Kronter/andre-portfolio/src/content/projects/lava-plaza.md

 **​Responsibilities:**

-***General Designer:***
+  ◦***General Designer:***
    I was in charge of the whole game design for this game.

-***Programmer:***
+  ◦***Programmer:***
    I was part of a three-person programming team, all programming was shared between team members with no particular focus areas.